timsexperiments/intro-to-relational-databases/lessons/06_introduction_to_selects.md

 If you have questions or want to try more examples, feel free to experiment with your tables or ask for help.

-**Next up:**
-A deep dive into how querying works under the hood, including indexing, storage, and sharding!